vitorccs/bluetooth-rc-car/README.md

 ## About PlatformIO IDE
 Platform IO is a plugin for Microsoft Virtual Studio Code.
 It is a more robust IDE compared to official Arduino IDE.
 It also allows us to easily create our own private libraries and use a more object oriented code.

-## About Car Chassis
-This project was designed to have a servo motor steering the front wheels:

 ## About the code
 The PINs can be customized in the `main.cpp`